marcopeg/gitpod-hasura-demo/README.md

 > Running Webpack in Docker is quite a hassle, I strongly suggest to run `make start` in order to run the entire backend in Docker, but let the host's NodeJS run Webpack and the client app

+## A Word on Security

+This repository is a work in progress meant to provide a starting point to play with Hasura and its data lifecycle best-practices.

+The Hasura instance is secured with an admin secret to exploit the possibility of the `anonymous` role in describing how to access data via GraphQL.

+The backend service uses a custom JWT token generated on jwt.io (that expires in a few hundreds years) to perform the data transformation activities.

 Enjoy,
 Marco